 - Josquin des Prés: Mille regretz (A Thousand Regrets)

-Moreover, let us turn to Mozart’s, Beethoven’s and other composer’s Variations on a theme.
+Moreover, let us turn to Mozart’s, Beethoven’s and other composers’ Variations on a theme.
 “Ah ! vous dirai-je Maman” is very much a composition by Mozart.
 So are Beethoven’s Diabelli or other variations.
-In fact, the manner in which a composer develops a musical idea and incorporates a unifying theme, or leitmotif, or “idée fixe,” (Berlioz’s term) resembles the setting of a text to music.
+In fact, the way a composer develops a musical idea and incorporates a unifying theme, or leitmotif, or “idée fixe,” (Berlioz’s term) resembles the setting of a text to music.

-Using secular melodies to set a mass belongs to a period: the late Middle Ages or early Renaissance, but in no way does it preclude music’s foremost achievement, the expression of the sublime or the ineffable even where there may be words.
+Using secular melodies to set a mass belongs to a period: the late Middle Ages or early Renaissance, but in no way does it preclude music’s finest achievement, the expression of the sublime or the ineffable even where words are said.

 Let us also think of Opera’s long list of librettists, starting with Lorenzo da Ponte to whom we owe the words to Don Giovanni (1787) and Cosi van Tutte (1790).
 For a list of librettists, please click on librettists.

 But to return to the Chigi Codex, we should remember that it is

 - a compendium of early Renaissance polyphonic sacred music, Ockeghem’s in particular; that it is